gugarosp/module-federation-host/README.md

 ## How to point to a local application

-This application uses components from an already published application.
+This project uses components from an already published application.
 To use components from a local application, follow these steps:

 1. Go to [this](https://github.com/gugarosp/module-federation-remote) repository and follow the instructions there